murchie85/su_adam_AI_Psychology_prototyping/README.md

 # Background info

-Su: senior in the Molecular Biology and Genetics Department
+Su: senior in the Molecular Biology and Genetics Department.

 Adam: Head of DevOps, Cloud, AI and Data.